UFC 2009 Undisputed: Reception

 The game received "favourable" reviews on both platforms according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of one nine and three eights for a total of 33 out of 40.
 Some reviews cited the lack of a penalty for users who disconnect from online games as a negative aspect, along with lag in online play.
 Although recently, there had been a patch that must be downloaded, that is preventing "cheating" with the CAF program, by stopping a bug that players were able to exploit an error in the CAF system, that allowed artificial "pumping up" of the CAF's ability meters.
 This patch is also supposed to be able to track those players that disconnect in an attempt to falsely prevent losses from showing up on the CAF's Win–loss record.
 It is also supposed to try to prevent lag issues, by matching up players with similar connection speeds.
 Hypers Daniel Wilks commended the game for its "very deep, intricate fighting system [and] balanced striking and ground game."
 However, he criticized it for its "very steep learning curve [and] very niche appeal".

 According to NPD figures, UFC 2009: Undisputed managed to sell over 1,000,000 units in its first month.
 679,600 of these sales came on the Xbox 360, with 334,400 coming on the PlayStation 3.
 By February 2010, the game sold 3.5 million copies.

 At the 2009 Spike Video Game Awards, UFC 2009 Undisputed was named the Best Individual Sports Game.
+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated UFC 2009 Undisputed for "Fighting Game of the Year".